-The gear we design, develop and merchandise represents both our greatest impact on the planet and our greatest opportunity for advancing sustainable business practices.
-We push ourselves, our partners and the broader industry to advance responsible production and consumption, we seek to provide our members with great gear that stands the test of time.
+The gear we design, develop, and merchandise represents both our greatest impact on the climate and the planet, and our greatest opportunity for advancing sustainable business practices.
+In addition to pushing ourselves, our partners and the broader industry to advance responsible production and consumption, we seek to provide our members with great gear that stands the test of time.

-As we work to minimize the impact of our products on the natural environment, our first step is to objectively measure our products' footprint.
-Where are the biggest areas of impact, whether immediately visible or deep in the supply chain?
+As we work to minimize the impact of our products on the natural environment, our first step is to understand our biggest areas of impact.
+Are they immediately visible or deep in the supply chain?
 Where can we improve the most?
-This is an enormously complex challenge, and we're not alone in tackling it.
+Sustainability is a complex challenge, and we're not alone in tackling it.
 We actively collaborate with other retailers, brands and manufacturers to create common tools and solutions.

 We're proud of the products we sell under our own name.
-REI Co-op and Co-op Cycles products are an embodiment of our values and an opportunity to help lead the industry in implementing more sustainable practices.
-We're also fortunate to retail other leading outdoor brands.
+REI Co-op brand products and Co-op Cycles are an embodiment of our values and an opportunity to help lead the industry in implementing more sustainable practices.
+We're also fortunate to carry other leading outdoor brands.
 While we don't oversee their supply chains, we influence responsible choices through education, engagement and collaboration—and by holding the brands we sell to high standards, just as we do for ourselves.

 Engaging Brand Partners

 REI is committed to collaborating on sustainability solutions.
-We like to say that sustainability is a team sport.
+We can make a far bigger impact together than alone.
 Organizations innovate new solutions, and it's through partnerships that those benefits can be applied broadly.
 Collaboration is also critical for creating standards to measure social and environmental impacts.
 Together, we can create common understanding about what's important and how we solve challenges.

 The Higg Index

 We use our influence to drive positive impact across the industry.
-In supply chain matters, this means continuous improvement toward a desired end goal.
-As REI is only one part in a large supply chain ecosystem, we also believe in using collaboration to increase visibility and use of more sustainable materials.
+In supply chain matters, we work to increase transparency and use of more sustainable materials.

 Cotton: We prioritize organically grown cotton because organic farmers follow best practices that promote ecological health.
-We offer a variety of products that contain organically grown cotton and continuously explore opportunities to use more of it.
+We offer a wide assortment of products that contain organically grown cotton.

 Down and Feathers: We source down from birds that are responsibly raised and cared for.
 This means enabling them to live healthy lives, express innate behaviors and live free from pain, fear or distress.
 To honor this commitment, we have adopted the Responsible Down Standard for 100% of our virgin down and feathers.

-Wool: We are committed to sourcing virgin wool from farms where sheep were humanely raised and cared for, and where land was managed responsibly.
-In addition, we support the Responsible Wool Standard (RWS), a new certification that provides additional assurance that farmers follow best practices for responsible animal husbandry and sustainable land management.
-REI has begun adopting the RWS and will continue to do so as it becomes increasingly available.
+Wool: We are committed to sourcing virgin wool from farms where sheep were humanely raised and cared for, and where land was responsibly managed.
+We prefer wool certified to the Responsible Wool Standard (RWS), a certification that provides additional assurance that farmers follow best practices for animal husbandry and sustainable land management.

 Our approach begins with input-stream management, which ensures that chemicals are selected with due diligence before entering the manufacturing process.
 Our program also supports implementation of chemical management best practices for safe chemical storage, handling, use and treatment of waste.